ptatarczuk/ptatarczuk/README.md

-### Hi there 👋
+### Hello there, I'm Peter 👋

 <!--
-**ptatarczuk/ptatarczuk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+ part-time coder and full-time adventure seeker
+ - ✍️ I recently graduated from CodeCool Bootcamp

+    In my free time, I enjoy hiking, open-sea swimming and spending time with family.
+  Fast learner and eager to explore new technologies.
+Able to switch between perfectionism and pragmatism.
+Believer in agile software development, team work and Clean Code.
+Always questioning the status quo and wanting to improve.
+Able and willing to think outside the box.
 -->

-- 🔭 I’m currently working on finding my first employment as junior fullstack developer.
+- 🔭 I’m currently working towards finding my first employment as junior fullstack developer.

-- 🌱 I’m currently learning Typescript.
+- 🌱 I’m currently learning Typescript and Junit.

 - 👯 I’m looking to collaborate on anything that will increase my coding and cooperation skills.